 - Fresh black pepper, white pepper or crushed red pepper, to taste (optional)

-- Fresh sliced basil, diced red bell pepper, snipped chives, etc (for topping)
+- Fresh sliced basil, diced red bell pepper, or snipped chives, for topping

 - Cut the kernels away from the cooked corn ears.
 I get about 2 generous cups of kernels.